Celebrating Eleven Years Online...!

 Any alternate engine for this vessel should be a diesel within the range of around 70 to 80 horsepower using a continuous (M-1) rating, and a weight of no greater than 1,200 lb complete with gear.
 The "cruising speed" for long range voyaging with this hull is assumed to be 7 knots.
 Theoretical hull speed is about 8 knots.
 However due to the relatively light displacement hull form of the Coaster, over 9 knots should be easily attained.

 The engine space is located under the Pilot House sole.
-Access is through a sound proofed door behind the pilot house ladder, and through two hatches in the PH sole above.
-Low levels of noise and vibration are provided by substantial sound insulation.
+Access is through a sound proofed door behind the pilot house ladder, as well as through two hatches in the PH sole above.
+Low levels of noise and vibration are assured by substantial sound insulation.
 Vibration damping is provided by flexible engine mounts along with a flexible shaft coupling.
+Ample engine room ventilation is provided by separate entry air and exit air vents, which lead up to / from the Pilot House top.

 Space has been allowed for a 5 KW generator to be installed to starb'd and aft in the engine room.
 A full size person still has plenty of room to access all parts of the engine, gear and generator.